BTC Explorer

 For the live transaction stream, I use WebSockets connecting directly to Blockchain.info's public API.
 I implemented automatic reconnection logic and visibility-based pause/resume to conserve bandwidth when the tab is not active.

-3. Edge Function Proxies
+3. Server-Side API Proxies

 4. Aggressive Client-Side Caching